-Telling Asian Lady Beetles from Ladybugs
+Asian Lady Beetles Vs. Ladybugs

 How to Control Asian Lady Beetles

 The best way to keep Asian lady beetles out of your home is by sealing and patching potential entrance points.
 Close up any gaps around windows, doors, and siding to minimize risk.
-If they do get into your home, try not to squash them, or they'll release their smelly yellow liquid.
-The best way to avoid odor and stains is to vacuum them and empty the vacuum when you're done.
-Contain them in a sealed bag before tossing into the trash so they can't crawl out.
+The good news is that if they do get into your home, Asian lady beetles won't reproduce indoors and will make their exit in spring.